How to Own Your Worth

 How often is “No!” your first reaction to being asked to do something outside your comfort zone?
 This may be especially true in instances where you have the opportunity to try something new.
 Remember growth and comfort can’t coexist.
 Making the shift in attitude from “I can’t” to “I will and I can” is one step toward putting the spark back into your life.

 Research says that you are the average of your five closest friends.
 For everything from voting behavior to likelihood of divorce, we’re separated from life events a mere four degrees from the people we hold closest to our hearts.
 What does that mean for your everyday life?
 Surround yourself with people who inspire you, and whose values you align with or would like to.
-Their habits may start to creep into your consciousness and behavior, ultimately helping you move torward a sense of contentment with yourself.
+Their habits may start to creep into your consciousness and behavior, ultimately helping you move toward a sense of contentment with yourself.

 In Baz Luhrmann’s “Everybody’s Free (To Wear Sunscreen),” one piece of advice he offers is to do one thing every day that scares you.
 It’s when we lean into uncomfortable situations, make it through them, learn, and survive that we begin to expand the horizons of our personal growth.
 This could involve little things, like trying an exotic food you’ve shied away from, or something bigger like trying yoga for the first time or downloading an online dating app.